COVID-19: How to Make a Decontamination Action Plan for the Workplace

 - Surfaces: Current evidence suggests that the coronavirus may remain viable for hours to days on surfaces made from a variety of materials.
 The CDC has prescribed different decontamination methods for different surfaces (from hard surfaces to porous surfaces where coronavirus can survive).
 Additionally, lab settings and high-tech manufacturing areas with various types of specialized equipment may require different decontamination methods.
 Developing specific methods for each type of surface or equipment is essential to a safe and effective COVID-19 decontamination plan.

+Depending on the methods being used to decontaminate, respiratory protection equipment may be necessary for the respondents.
+If so, the respondents must also be part of an OSHA respiratory protection plan that includes fit testing.
 Have questions about decontamination action plans or EHS support?
 Triumvirate can develop the appropriate decontamination plan tailored to your needs.

 Step 4: Choose the Appropriate Decontamination Vendor